Kyoto Computer Gakuin (KCG) held a seminar on June 23, 2021, inviting Mr. Junichiro Koyama, Creative Fellow, Namco Bandai Amusement Inc.

 I could tell that Mr. Koyama loves both making games and the games he makes," he said.

-As this comment shows, Mr. Koyama's joyful way of talking about all the hardships and failures of game production, as well as the successes achieved through hard work, provided an opportunity for students who aspire to work in the game industry to learn deeply about the fun of creating games and how to deal with them.
+As this comment shows, Mr. Koyama's joyful way of talking about all the hardships and failures of game production, as well as the successes achieved through hard work, provided an opportunity for students who aspire to enter the game industry to learn deeply about the fun of creating games and how to face the challenges of game production.

 Thank you, Mr. Koyama, for your valuable talk.